 As the UK is in the midst of a rare heatwave, this is a good time to address the problems of sleeping on hot nights.
 Even for people without sleep disordered breathing, getting the best sleep as possible during these heatwaves will have an affect on how we feel the following day, and for those of us who aren't fortunate to have good weather for most of the year, we want to enjoy these sunny days!

-These tips are given by Kath Hope who uses a mask for sleeping and one of Hope2Sleep's Chairman, Samantha Backway, a specialist sleep nurse who regularly educates her own patients in the sleep clinic who struggle sleeping with their CPAP during hot weather.
+These tips are given by Kath Hope who uses a mask for sleeping and Hope2Sleep's Chairman, Samantha Backway, a specialist sleep nurse who regularly educates her own patients in the sleep clinic who struggle sleeping with their CPAP during hot weather.

 The first section is for everyone, regardless of whether you need to wear a mask during sleep:-

 - Keeping the curtains or blinds drawn during the day will keep the bedroom cool.

 - Create a through draught by opening windows at the front and back of the house and leave the bedroom doors open.

 - Try hanging a damp sheet in front of open window as this can create cool breeze.